 In general, duplicate copies in excess of three, or former "bestsellers" or "top of the charts" titles, shall be discarded after the popularity of these items has waned.
 Fine arts, local history, literary history, and collected literary works shall be weeded sparingly.

 When superseded by new editions, general reference works may be discarded, re-catalogued into one of the circulating collections or passed to another branch with a less current edition.
-At least one up-to-date encyclopedia shall be available at each branch, either in print or CD-ROM format.
+At least one up-to-date encyclopedia shall be available at each branch, either in print or in electronic format.